 Petoro reports emissions to the air and discharges to water from the portfolio in a separate chapter of its annual report on the environment, based on figures obtained from the operators.

 Petoro does not accept any form of corruption or other malpractice

 , and employees are not permitted to receive remuneration from others in their work for the company.
 Guidelines on business ethics define what is regarded as corruption, and the consequences of breaching these guidelines receive special mention.
 No breaches of these guidelines have been recorded.

 Petoro’s employees do not accept unlawful money gifts or other benefits, or offer these in order to secure an advantage for themselves, for Petoro or for others.

 Employee directorships and jobs on the side must be approved by the CEO in order to avoid possible conflicts of interest.
 Guidelines on business ethics detail the consequences of breaches.
 No breaches of the guidelines have so far been recorded.

 Petoro’s employees comply with the company’s business ethics guidelines.

 The company’s guidelines on business ethics are publicly available.
 Their purpose is to clarify principles which will govern the company’s commercial operations and employee behaviour.
-Employees annually sign the company’s ethical guidelines, which cover such considerations as the duty of confidentiality, possible conflicts of interest and issues related to the receipt of gifts and services.
+All employees annually sign the company’s ethical guidelines, which cover such considerations as the duty of confidentiality, possible conflicts of interest and issues related to the receipt of gifts and services.
+A prohibition on senior executives (the CEO and employees reporting directly to her) owning shares in licensee companies was added to these guidelines in 2015.
 Petoro has established security requirements for data and for information and communication technology (ICT) in its operations.